HPV (Human Papillomavirus)

 The risk of HPV infection occurs when sexual activity begins.

-About 70% of individuals have at least one HPV infection in their lifetime.
+About 75% of sexually active people have at least one HPV infection in their lifetime.

 There is no treatment or cure for HPV infection.

 What can happen to my child if he or she gets HPV?